RedBullDogE/compliment-bot/README.md

 # Compliment bot
 Scheduled compliments by Telegram Bot.
 The project is written with aiogram + RethinkDB

 This bot allows users to set a schedule for receiving compliments by days of week and specific time.
+Demo version can be viewed [here](https://t.me/cutie_compliment_bot) (but I'm not sure).

 ## Tech stack
 * `Python`